Sun square Moon

 Often this aspect indicates that there is some friction in the home.
 The parents could have very different ideas or have very different natures, or simply they may not have a relaxed relationship.
 The child is highly sensitive and will probably feel like the meat in the sandwich.
 The poor kid will try hard to please both parents and not really know how to achieve this.
 This is often the beginning of the inner confusion of not having a clue on how to act naturally.
 They become totally afraid to let their own light shine through.
 The childhood can be difficult, but the child will actually learn a whole lot.
 During these years, the child will learn to deal with life and all its little problems.
 But this does not help the isolation that may be felt as a young child.
-Often this aspect signifies difficulty with the opposite sex in adulthood.
+Sometimes this aspect points to difficulties [in partnerships] in adulthood.
 But if childhood resentments are minimized and addressed, this will not be a major issue.

 These kids have the capacity to challenge themselves from within.
 They can question, examine, and accept change and growth.
 They will constantly reach for new heights and new goals and so stretch their capabilities naturally and in a healthy way. -- Interpretation for the KidZone report.